tjcreedy/NAPtime/README.md

+These scripts are DEPRECATED and are unlikely to be work or be useful.
+See the metabarcoding and barcoding pipelines in my [https://github.com/tjcreedy/pipelines](pipelines) repository, or learn more about metabarcoding at our [https://learnmetabarcoding.github.io](Learn Metabarcoding) course.

 NAPtime is a set of perl scripts to efficiently process amplicons from NGS.

 You can find the documentation for the scripts at https://github.com/tjcreedy/NAPtime/wiki